Professional Pharmaceutical Translation Services

 Medical Translation

-Related to pharmaceutical is medical translation, which Rosetta is also very experienced in providing.
+Related to the pharmaceutical field is medical translation, which Rosetta is also very experienced in providing.

 The medical translators used by Rosetta are subject to exactly the same strict criteria as our pharmaceutical translators, a fact which, in conjunction with our quality control process, means that our translations in the field, be they medical or pharmaceutical, are guaranteed to be of the highest possible quality.